 The cause of growth hormone deficiency can sometimes be traced to a genetic mutation or injury, but for most people with the disorder, no cause can be identified.

-Other causes of dwarfism include deficiencies in other hormones and poor nutrition.
+Other causes of dwarfism include other genetic disorders, deficiencies in other hormones or poor nutrition.
+Sometimes the cause is unknown.

 You Are ...
 The Campaign for Mayo Clinic